 GSE began serving the island city-state of Singapore in 2002 with its school counseling master's degree program, in collaboration with the Center for American Education in Singapore.
 During its 10 years, the program graduated 5 cohorts of students, and demonstrated that an American model of education can be successfully tailored to meet the unique needs of Singaporean schools.

 Library education at UB had its first incarnation from 1919–44, when it graduated approximately 350 students.
 In 1942, the school found itself at a growth juncture and sought expansion funding prior to its bid for accreditation from the American Library Association.
 Chancellor Capen was unable to provide university funding and reluctantly decided to phase out the program.
 The library education program was re-launched in 1966, accredited in 1972 and in 2000, joined the Department of Communication in UB’s former School of Informatics.
 In fall 2007, the Department of Library and Information Studies became the fourth department in GSE, enhancing the natural connection between education and libraries.
+In 2019, the department was renamed the Department of Information Science.

 A generous gift from GSE alumna Jean Alberti (PhD ’70, Educational Psychology) established the Alberti Center for Bullying Abuse Prevention in 2011.
 The mission of the center is to reduce bullying abuse in schools and in the community by contributing knowledge and providing evidence-based tools to effectively change the language, attitudes and behaviors of educators, parents, students and society.
 The center is a national resource on the prevention of bullying and other antisocial behaviors among school children, as well as provides research and information that address these behaviors.